 Timing Chip Wear

 Please follow these directions!
 If you don't put the chip on correctly, the computer may not see you!
 The race will be professionally timed, using a Radio Frequency Identification (RFID) system.
-When you are issued your bib, there will be one digital tag safety pinned to it.
-Using the grommet on the chip, you will lace to the chip to the OUTSIDE of your RIGHT shoe.
-Do not tuck the tag into your laces!
-Let it flap freely.
-When you cross the finish line, the chip will identify you to the computer's antenna and mark your finish time & place.
+When you are issued your bib, there will be one digital tag glued to the back of it.
+Do not bend it or attempt to remove it.
+If the chip is creased or damaged, the RFID system may not "see" your chip... and your finish time will not be recorded.

 After you cross the finish line, grab your smart phone and go to the results website: https://runsignup.com/Race/Results/37363/.
 Please check your results prior to the awards ceremony!